edubart/nelua-lang/docs/pages/libraries.md

 ```

 Returns the number of elements in the sequence.
-It never counts the element at 0.
+It never counts the element at position `0`.
 Used by the length operator (`#`).

 ### sequenceT.__convert